-A sweet popular treat recipe from Northern Ireland that consists of fluffy marshmallows, crushed digestive biscuits, coconut and cherries.
+A sweet popular treat recipe from Northern Ireland that consists of fluffy marshmallows, crushed digestive biscuits (graham crackers in US), coconut and cherries.

 Really, really easy to put it together and soooo good!

 I am telling you after the first bite, I was hooked 🙂 If you’re looking for a last minute recipe idea for St Patrick’s Day, look no further.

-- 15 digestive biscuits
+- 15 digestive biscuits (graham crackers in US)

-- 15 marshmallows
+- 15 marshmallows (or mini marshmallows)

-- 15 glacé cherries cut in half
+- 15 candied cherries (glacé cherries), cut in half

 - 200 ml condensed milk

-- 1 cup desiccated coconut to coat
+- 1 cup desiccated coconut, to coat

-Sprinkle most of the coconut over a large piece of cling film (or foil).
+- Sprinkle most of the coconut over a large piece of cling film (or wrap).
 Add the mixture onto the coconut and shape into a long sausage.
 Sprinkle more coconut over the top of it and wrap the cling film tightly around, twisting the ends together.

-Remove from fridge/ freezer cut into slices and serve.
+- Remove from fridge/ freezer cut into slices and serve.